Culter railway station: History

-The first single platformed station was opened in 1853 and stood to the west of the replacement provided at the track doubling of 1892.
-The goods yard lay to the east and was approached from that end and remained after the new station that was opened close to the ruins of St Peter's Chapel.
-A short line ran to the Culter Paper Mill and the town developed around this site.
+The first station at Culter, which had a single platform, opened in 1853 and stood to the west of the replacement station provided when the line was doubled in 1892.
+The goods yard lay to the east, approached from that direction, and remained in use after the new station was opened close to the ruins of St Peter's Chapel.
+A short branch served the Culter Paper Mill, around which the town subsequently developed.
 The line west towards Park from the new station site was not doubled until 1899.

-The Deeside branch at first was operated by the Deeside Railway.
-The line became part of the GNoSR and at grouping merged with the London and North Eastern Railway.
-It stood 7.5 miles (12 km) from Aberdeen Joint and 43.25 miles (69.5 km) from Ballater.
+The Deeside branch was initially operated by the Deeside Railway.
+The line later became part of the GNoSR and, at the 1923 railway grouping, was absorbed into the London and North Eastern Railway.
+Culter station lay 7.5 miles (12 km) from Aberdeen Joint and 43.25 miles (69.5 km) from Ballater.
 It was closed to passengers on 28 February 1966.
-The line has been lifted and sections form part of the Deeside Way long-distance footpath.
+The line has since been lifted, with sections forming part of the Deeside Way long-distance footpath.